Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 **CONTROL COST:**

 To minimize the use of actuators.
-Set to small values as it is not a priority, in this case, to reduce the use of actuators.
+Set to small weights as it is not a priority, in this case, to reduce the use of actuators.

 - Delta: Steering angle.
 - Delta change: To minimize the gap between sequential actuations to achieve temporal smoothness.
 Set to a relatively large value to follow a relatively smooth trajectory around the track.